 At Data Ductus, we can help your organization architect and implement a complete automation stack.
 For the process automation layer we provide various services including:

-- Identification and definition of important business processes in the organisation
+- Identification and definition of important business processes in the organization

 - Definition of the interface between workflow and orchestration tools